nroldanf/docker/1_basic_commands/docker_basic.md

 To run a specific version use a tag `docker run container:tag`, _latest, for example.

+Every container has a root command (displayed on COMMAND column).
+When this task is finished, the container will end.

 **Containers only live as long as the processes live**

 ## **docker run -it**